Educational Support and Administrative Areas Assessment

 At the beginning of each assessment cycle, the team in a functional area (department, office, committee, working group, etc.) reviews its goals and objectives, ensuring that they are in alignment with College mission and goals, and appropriate division goals, committee charges, etc. The scope of assessment for the cycle should be clarified - on which goals will the team focus, and what evidence should be collected.
 (This is informed by the previous cycle.)
 At the end of the cycle, the team reviews the evidence, determines how well it is meeting its goals, and identifies any changes needed for the next cycle.
 This work should be documented and summarized by responding to each of the following questions.
 (More detailed records should be kept internally.)

 - What goals or objectives have you assessed this year?

 - What did you find?

 - What changes to your operations will you make as a result of this work and what resource implications are there?

 - What plans have you made for assessment during the coming cycle?

 The AVP for Institutional Effectiveness and Assessment provides advisory and consultative support to administrative departments in designing their assessment process and conducting assessment projects.
-In some cases the Institutional Research office may be able to assist in gathering evidence.
+In some cases the Institutional Effectiveness, Research & Assessment Office may be able to assist in gathering evidence.

 Please see examples of some of the institutional level work in areas outside of individual academic departments and programs in "Institutional Measures and Activities."